euwen/multicopter/README.md

 We selected two batteries with different weights.
 The smaller battery weighted 231g while the bigger one weighted 306g.

 ## Software
+#### Important: This guide will help you to install ROS on your Raspberry Pi board.
+Previous attempts with Intel Galileo are now outdated.

+## Software
+#### Important: OUTDATED!
+Follow with caution!
 Our software stack is built on

 [Debian Wheezy](http://sourceforge.net/p/galileodebian/wiki/Home/) (Specificly built for Galileo boards)